 - 1. President's Letter - 2.
 Motion concerning collaborations with Israeli academic institutions - 3.
 Agenda AGM and Members' Forum on the 25th of July in Barcelona (and hybrid) - 4.
-Opportunity to Join the Editorial team at Social Anthropology/Anthropologie Sociale - 7.
-Mentorship initiative and Call for mentees - 8.
-Website redesign: Member survey - 9.
+Opportunity to Join the Editorial team at Social Anthropology/Anthropologie Sociale - 5.
+New Book Reviews Editor at Social Anthropology/Anthropologie Sociale - 6.
+Composition of the Working Group on Human Rights and Academic Freedom - 7.
+Mentorship initiative and \Call for mentees\ - 8.
+Website redesign: \Member survey\ and \Call for Photos & Videos\ - 9.
 EASA on LinkedIn